Best Help Desk Solutions

 4.7/5$59/seat/month

-How I evaluated these help desk solutions
+How did we evaluate these help desk solutions?

 I reviewed G2 and Capterra ratings, Reddit threads, and support community discussions.
 Then cross-checked everything against product demos, onboarding flows, and vendor documentation.
 Each tool was evaluated on: